gr3p1p3/vt100/README.md

 ### Enjoy more

-You will find more animations on official [vt100 GitHub](https://github.com/gr3p1p3/vt100/tree/master/animations) page.
+You will find more animations hosted on official [vt100 GitHub](https://github.com/gr3p1p3/vt100/tree/master/animations) repository.

 ## JS-API

-You can use [VT100.js](https://www.npmjs.com/package/vt100) not only as CLI, but for implement your own software too.
+You can use [VT100.js](https://www.npmjs.com/package/vt100) not only as [CLI](https://en.wikipedia.org/wiki/Command-line_interface), but for implement your own software too.

 ### Example